mariarodr1136/mariarodr1136/README.md

 <div align="center">

-## 🛠️ Currently Building — Clay: AI-Native Project Tracker
+## 🛠️ Currently Building — Clay: Prompt-Built Dashboards
 ![Next.js](https://img.shields.io/badge/Next.js-000000?style=flat&logo=nextdotjs&logoColor=white) ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?style=flat&logo=typescript&logoColor=white) ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-4169E1?style=flat&logo=postgresql&logoColor=white) ![tRPC](https://img.shields.io/badge/tRPC-2596BE?style=flat&logo=trpc&logoColor=white) ![Claude](https://img.shields.io/badge/Claude-D97757?style=flat&logo=anthropic&logoColor=white)

 Currently developing Clay, a project tracker where you don't dig through settings to get the chart you want — you just ask.
 Type "show me which projects are behind and who's overloaded," and a few seconds later that dashboard exists, filled in with your team's real work.
 Ask for a change — "make that chart bigger," "only show this quarter" — and it updates.
 Every version is saved, so you can always go back.
 And the assistant can only look at your data, never change it — so there's no risk in letting it try.